mmartinsky/aws-training/README.md

-# AWS Training
+# AWS Learning Sandbox 🚀

-This repository contains various AWS service challenges and examples, organized using Bun workspaces.
-These challenges are generated using Generative AI to provide practical, hands-on learning experiences with AWS services.
+A workspace to learn the basics of some foundational AWS services that I don't typically use day to day.

+To generate the challenges, I use Gen AI to help create test scripts with various workflows, and then a script with placeholder functions for me to then implement with the help of the AWS docs.

+If you're interested in leveraging this, each folder has a `challenge-template.ts` without the solution code.

-## Structure
+## What's Inside 📦

+Folders:
-- `sqs/` - Amazon Simple Queue Service (SQS) challenge
+- `sqs/` - Amazon Simple Queue Service (SQS)
-  - Producer and consumer implementations
+  - Playing around with producer and consumer implementations
-  - Environment configuration for SQS queue
-  - `challenge-template.ts` - Template file for implementing new challenges

-## Challenge Template

-Each service challenge includes a template file (`challenge-template.ts`) that provides:
-- The required interface and class structure
-- Method signatures with TypeScript types
-- JSDoc comments explaining each method's purpose
-- TODO comments for implementation guidance

-To implement a new challenge:
-1. Copy the template file to a new file (e.g., `challenge.ts`)
-2. Implement the required methods following the TODO comments
-3. Test your implementation using the validation scripts

-## Getting Started
+## Getting Started 🚀

-1. Install Bun if you haven't already
+If you want to try these challenges yourself:
+1. Make sure you have Bun installed
-2. Install dependencies:
+2. Install the dependencies at the root:
    ```bash
    bun install
    ```
-3. Navigate to the specific service directory to run scripts.
+3. Jump into any service directory to start playing around

-## Workspace Management

-This repository uses Bun workspaces to manage dependencies across different services.
-Each service is a separate package under the `@aws-training` scope.

-### Adding a New Service
+### Adding New Services

+When I want to add a new service:
-1. Create a new directory for the service
+1. Create a new directory for it
-2. Create a `package.json` with the name `@aws-training/<service-name>`
+2. Set up a `package.json` with the name `@aws-training/<service-name>`
 3. Add the directory to the `workspaces` array in the root `package.json`

-## Requirements
+## What You'll Need 🛠️

 - Bun
-- AWS CLI configured with appropriate credentials
+- AWS CLI with your credentials set up
-- AWS account with necessary permissions
+- An AWS account with the right permissions

-## Security Note

-This repository uses `.env` files for configuration.
-Make sure to never commit sensitive credentials or environment variables.
-The `.gitignore` file is configured to prevent this.

-## License

-MIT